 - Instructions: When the examination is complete, you will be asked to wait until the mammographer determines that the images are of high enough quality for the radiologist to read.

-- Exam results: All mammograms are interpreted by Mass General radiologists from the Division of Breast Imaging.
-Our service consists of eight full-time radiologists, all of whom are board certified in general radiology and fellowship trained with additional specialization in breast imaging procedures.
+- Exam results: All mammograms are read by Mass General radiologists from the Division of Breast Imaging.
+Our team of specialized breast radiologists are board certified in general radiology and fellowship trained with additional specialization in breast imaging procedures.

 Critics including Mass General breast-imaging radiologist Dr. Daniel B. Kopans believe the study's conclusion is flawed and will only serve to further confuse women and their physicians.